 WE SUPPORT ST. LOUIS STARTUPS

-At T-REX, we purposely co-locate startup companies alongside supportive organizations whose sole mission is to support early-stage entrepreneurship and tech talent development.
-The following organizations, all housed within T-REX, give local startups access to resources needed for them to grow and thrive.
+At T-REX, we connect startup companies to supportive organizations whose sole mission is to support early-stage entrepreneurship and tech talent development.
+The following organizations, all partners of T-REX, give local startups access to resources needed for them to grow and thrive.
 These T-REX partners continue to bring positive energy and momentum to the City of St. Louis each and every day.

 Arch Grants is a nonprofit organization that is building a new economy by providing $50,000 equity-free grants and pro bono support services to entrepreneurs who locate their early-stage businesses in St. Louis.